Understanding x-height differences in web fonts

 FAQ

 How does x-height variance directly trigger Cumulative Layout Shift (CLS)?
 Mismatched x-heights between fallback and primary fonts alter the computed line box height during font-display: swap.
-The browser recalculates text block dimensions post-load, shifting adjacent DOM nodes and registering CLS.
+The browser recalculates text block dimensions when the primary font loads, shifting adjacent DOM nodes and registering as CLS.

-Can CSS size-adjust fix all baseline shifts caused by x-height differences? size-adjust corrects overall glyph scaling but does not alter internal font metrics like cap-height or x-height ratios.
+Can CSS size-adjust fix all baseline shifts caused by x-height differences? size-adjust corrects overall glyph scaling but does not independently alter internal font metrics like cap-height or x-height ratios.
 Combine with ascent-override and descent-override for precise baseline alignment.
+In practice, size-adjust alone handles the majority of CLS caused by metric mismatches.

 How to test x-height parity across fallback stacks in automated pipelines?
-Use Puppeteer or Playwright to render pages with font-display: block, capture computed line-height and x-height via window.getComputedStyle(), and compare against primary font metrics using a tolerance threshold of ±2%.
+Use Playwright to render pages with font-display: block (to force the fallback then the primary), capture computed line-height via window.getComputedStyle(), and compare against a baseline measurement using a tolerance threshold of ±2px.